CAOR-MINES-ParisTech/ukfm/docs/_sources/auto_benchmark/attitude.rst.txt

 Simulation Setting
 ==============================================================================
-We compare the different filters on a large number of Monte-Carlo runs.
+We compare the filters on a large number of Monte-Carlo runs.

 .. code-block:: default